javaee/glassfish/hk2/src/site/markdown/aop-example.md

 The above CacheKey has an appropriate hashCode and equals method for objects that will be used as a key in a HashMap.
-We will also use the CacheKey in our constructor interceptor, except that the methodName in that case will always be <init>.
+We will also use the CacheKey in our constructor interceptor, except that the methodName in that case will always be &lt;init&rt;.

 The constructor interceptor works exactly the same as the method interceptor, although the effect it has on the service is somewhat different than the effect it would have on the method, since